fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

 and re-run it again and again.
 Most likely you will also need to attach a volume to it in the `OpenStack instances dashboard`_.

+.. note:: frontend - It will most likely be necessary to manualy upgrade the database.
+          See `Upgrade the database`_.

 .. note:: backend - Copr backend requires an outdated version of python3-novaclient.
           See `Downgrade python novaclient`_.